Hi. My name is James. I am in my early thirties, married, and have a toddler son.

 While I did manage to accomplish quite a bit in the last few years, I also stumbled often and sometimes hard.
 For example, I opened several businesses in the past but only two of them were successful.

-Join me on my personal finance journey and let’s all get on a path to financial freedom.
+Join me as I continue my personal finance journey and let’s all get on a path to financial freedom.

 Current Status: My wife and I are both employed full time.
 My wife works for a small marketing company while I work for yet another major global financial company.
 We both work because we don’t mind what we do but mainly because it allows us to earn more money to put towards other business ventures and investments.
 Our goal is to retire well before we hit 40.